-November 9th is dedicated to spreading hope and knowledge concerning a congenital birth defect, which derives its name from the Latin terms for little ears.
-Mark the calendar for Microtia Awareness Day for November 9th and think of the number 9 as the shape of an ear.
+Microtia Awareness Day dedicates November 9th to spreading hope and knowledge concerning a congenital disability, which derives its name from the Latin terms for little ears.
+Mark the calendar and think of the number 9 as the shape of an ear.

-Children are born into this world not knowing they are any different from anyone else.
+When children are born, they don’t know they are any different from anyone else.
 Many with Microtia share similar stories of curious stares, bullying, or awkwardness.
-Individual personalities, social conditioning, available treatments and bullying all impact how every child develops and copes as an adult.
+Individual personalities, social conditioning, available treatments, and bullying all impact how every child develops and copes as an adult.
 By removing unnecessary boundaries and replacing them with resources, tools, and support, we can eliminate bullying and clear the way for an even more successful future.

-Those with Microtia are an amazing community of people.
-Their stories repeatedly tell that with and without technology, medical procedures or innovative research, the most significant advancement of all is human support, awareness, and acceptance.
+Those with Microtia are a fantastic community of people.
+Their stories repeatedly tell that with and without technology, medical procedures, or innovative research, the most significant advancement of all is human support, awareness, and acceptance.

 Use #MicrotiaAwarenessDay to share on social media.

 MICROTIA AWARENESS DAY HISTORY